 CORDEL’s mission is to promote a worldwide nuclear regulatory environment where internationally accepted standardized reactor designs can be widely deployed without major design changes at the national level.
 In practice, this would mean that generic design certification and safety evaluations approved by a recognized competent authority would be acceptable in other countries.

-CORDEL acts as industry’s voice in the areas of reactor design standardization with the Multinational Design Evaluation Programme (MDEP), International Atomic Energy Agency (IAEA), European Nuclear Installations Safety Standards Initiative (ENISS), European Utility Requirements for LWR Power Plants (EUR), International Electrotechnical Commission (IEC), and the Standards Development Organization Convergence Board.
+CORDEL acts as industry’s voice in the areas of reactor design standardization and regulatory streamlining with the International Atomic Energy Agency (IAEA), OECD/Nuclear Energy Agency, European Nuclear Installations Safety Standards Initiative (ENISS), European Utility Requirements for LWR Power Plants (EUR), International Electrotechnical Commission (IEC), and the Standards Development Organization Convergence Board (SDO CB).

 Chair: Nawal Prinja (Jacobs)